learnk8s/learnk8s.io/src/advancedKubectl/content.md

 One of the most useful, but often overlooked, tricks to boost your kubectl productivity is command completion.

-This allows you to auto-complete command-line tokens for kubectl commands with the *Tab* key.
-These command-line tokens may be sub-commands, options, or arguments, including hard-to-type things like resource names.
+This allows you to auto-complete command-line words for kubectl commands with the *Tab* key.
+These command-line words may be sub-commands, options, or arguments, including hard-to-type things like resource names.

 Here you can see kubectl command completion in action: